debug-ito/Albatross/README.md

 * Improved contrast.
 * Deep green.
 * Improved grabbability of scrollbars, especially when the window is maximized.
+* Improved clickability of window buttons, especially when the window is maximized.
 * xfwm4 color scheme can be set by Gtk2 setting.